 Jumping over to the east coast of Taiwan, Dongdamen Night Market (東大門夜市) is the most popular night market in Hualien.
 Because many so tourists stay in Hualien City as a base for visiting Taroko Gorge, many of them make it to this night market.

-The night market is held in a large, dedicated space close to the sea, with alphabetical areas and numbered stalls.
-It has lots of fun games for kids, and for adults, some seriously booze cocktails.
-But the biggest highlight is the fact that it has more aboriginal foods than any other night market in Taiwan (see here for more places to taste aboriginal food in Taiwan).
+It has lots of fun games, live music, and some seriously booze cocktails.
+But the biggest highlight is the fact that it has more Indigenous foods than any other night market in Taiwan (see here for more places to taste Indigenous food in Taiwan).

 The night market is a 30-minute walk from Hualien Station, so consider hopping in a taxi or bus.